TexasInstruments-Sandbox/msp-cmsis-driver/README.md

     - /CMSIS/Drivers (These are the Arm standard interface files)
         - Driver_Common.h
         - Driver_USART.h
+        - Driver_I2C.h
     - /Drivers (These are the TI implementation back end source files)
         - /V0
             - Driver_USART_MSP_Priv.h
             - Driver_USART_MSP_Priv.c
+            - Driver_I2C_MSP_Priv.h
+            - Driver_I2C_MSP_Priv.c
     - /Drivers_Interface (These are the TI implementation front end source files)
         - Driver_Common_MSP.h
         - Driver_USART_MSP.h
         - Driver_USART_MSP.c
+        - Driver_I2C_MSP.h
+        - Driver_I2C_MSP.c
 - /examples (These are the code examples for the LaunchPad EVMs and Code Composer Studio)
     - /nortos
         - /LP_MSPM0G3507
             - /cmsis_driver_uart
                 - /cmsis-driver-usart-echo (This is the USART echo code example for MSPM0G3507)
                 - /cmsis-driver-usart-loopback-dma (This is the USART dual-driver / DMA code example for MSPM0G3507)
+            - /cmsis_driver_i2c
+                - /cmsis-driver-i2c-transmit-receive (This is the I2C transmit and receieve code example for MSPM0G3507)
+                - /cmsis-driver-i2c-transmit-receive-dma (This is the I2C transmit and receieve w/ DMA code example for MSPM0G3507)
         - /LP_MSPM0G3519
             - /cmsis_driver_uart
                 - /cmsis-driver-usart-echo (This is the USART echo code example for MSPM0G3507)
                 - /cmsis-driver-usart-loopback-dma (This is the USART dual-driver / DMA code example for MSPM0G3519)
+            - /cmsis_driver_i2c
+                - /cmsis-driver-i2c-transmit-receive (This is the I2C transmit and receieve code example for MSPM0G3507)
+                - /cmsis-driver-i2c-transmit-receive-dma (This is the I2C transmit and receieve w/ DMA code example for MSPM0G3507)

 ### Quick Start